Interesting Facts About Malaria You Should Know

 • Fatigue and dizziness

-In severe cases (P. falciparum), malaria can lead to organ failure, cerebral malaria, or death if untreated.
+Malaria, particularly P. falciparum, can cause organ failure, cerebral malaria, or death if left untreated.

 Malaria Can Be Asymptomatic

-Some people, especially in endemic regions, develop partial immunity after repeated exposure.
-They may carry the parasite without showing symptoms — unknowingly contributing to disease spread.
+Following repeated exposure, some persons, especially those living in endemic areas, develop partial immunity.
+They may carry the parasite without exhibiting any symptoms, unknowingly contributing to disease transmission.

 PACE Hospitals uses screening and community education programs to identify asymptomatic carriers during seasonal outbreaks.